 - When appropriate, the research plan makes adequate provision for monitoring the data collected to ensure the safety of subjects

 - When appropriate, there are adequate protections to protect privacy of subjects and to maintain the confidentiality of data.

-(b) When some or all of the subjects are likely to be vulnerable to coercion or undue influence, such as children, prisoners, pregnant women, mentally disabled persons, or economically disadvantaged persons, additional safeguards have been included in the study to protect the rights and welfare of the these subjects.
+(b) When some or all of the subjects are likely to be vulnerable to coercion or undue influence, such as children, prisoners, individuals with impaired decision-making capacity, or economically disadvantaged persons, additional safeguards have been included in the study to protect the rights and welfare of the these subjects.

 Regulations: Limits of IRB authority

 - 45 CFR 46.109 (a) IRB review of research An IRB shall review and have authority to approve, require modifications in (to secure approval), or disapprove all research activities covered by this policy.

 - 45 CFR 46.113 Suspension or termination of IRB approval of research.
 An IRB shall have authority to suspend or terminate approval of research that is not being conducted in accordance with the IRB's requirements or that has been associated with unexpected serious harm to subjects.

 For a more complete discussion of IRB approval with required modifications see OHRP's Guidance on IRB Approval with Conditions.